Leaf Hound: 1970–1971: Original run

-2004-present: Re-formation and new music
+2004–present: Re-formation and new music

-Peter French reformed the band with a new lineup, including Luke Rayner on guitar, in 2004.
+French reformed the band with a new lineup, including Luke Rayner on guitar, in 2004.
 They released a limited 7" single on Rise Above Records in 2006, featuring a live version of "Freelance Fiend" recorded in Soho, London, in September 2005.
-The b-side is taken from the same recording.
+The B-side was taken from the same recording.

-Leaf Hound released their second studio album Unleashed on 12 November 2007, 36 years after their debut album, on Rare Recording.
+Leaf Hound released their second studio album, Unleashed, on 12 November 2007 on R.A.R.E.
+Records.
 It features eight new compositions and a reworking of Atomic Rooster's "Breakthrough".
-The album met with critical acclaim from the music press with Kerrang! calling it, "As good a rock album as you could hope to hear."
-Classic Rock magazine noted, "An unpretentious hard rock record, relying on strong songs and powerful performances."
-French and Rayner were also praised for their production skills, "Preserving the Classic Rock sound."
+The album met with critical acclaim from the music press with Kerrang! calling it "as good a rock album as you could hope to hear" and Classic Rock describing it as "an unpretentious hard rock record, relying on strong songs and powerful performances."

-The band released Leaf Hound Live in Japan, a live album recorded at a 2012 concert in Tokyo, as a special limited 500-only package consisting of a green-coloured vinyl LP, CD, and DVD and a hand-printed poster album cover.

-The LP was later released in 2013 featuring a different album cover design on Ripple Music released on either black vinyl, or a CD/DVD package; there was also a very limited distribution issued of the vinyl in a yellow-and-black mottled design.
+The band released Leaf Hound Live in Japan, a live album recorded at a 2012 concert in Tokyo, as a special limited run of 500 copies, consisting of a green-coloured vinyl LP, CD, DVD, and a hand-printed poster album cover.
+The LP was later released in 2013 featuring a different album cover design on Ripple Music, released on either black vinyl or a CD/DVD package; there was also a limited distribution issued of the vinyl in a yellow-and-black mottled design.